132nd-vWing/176th/Airspace/PG/CF/PG-VFR.md

 ### ZANGI-3
 *Fly 335°, climb to 1500ft AGL by CASTLE, turn 068° and climb to be above 2000ft AGL by WAREHOUSE.
 Turn 160° to pass BRIDGE above 2000ft AGL*

+### MAHAN-1
+*Fly 165°, climb to 1500ft AGL by BEND, turn 110° and climb to be above 2000ft AGL by BRIDGE*

+### MAHAN-2
+*Fly 165°, climb to 1500ft AGL by BEND, turn 235° and climb to be above 2000ft AGL by HILLS*

 ## ARRIVALS

 ### ZAR-1